 By following these guidelines, you’ll help ensure that your submissions meet Adobe’s requirements, making the approval process smoother and faster.

-Read This: Searching for AI Format Files in Adobe Stock
+Read This: Understanding Adobe Stock Subscription

 Tracking Your Sales and Performance